-Before making you an offer, the Agency will obtain at least one appraisal of your property by a competent real property appraiser who is familiar with local property values.
+If a more complicated or costly acquisition is planned, the Agency will obtain at least one appraisal of your property by a competent real property appraiser who is familiar with local property values.
 The appraiser will inspect your property and prepare a report that includes his or her professional opinion of its current fair market value.
 After the appraiser has completed his work, a review appraiser will examine the appraisal report to assure that the estimate is fair and the work conforms with professional appraisal standards.

-The Agency must offer you "just compensation" for your property.
-This amount cannot be less than the appraised fair market value of the property.
+Regardless of how the value of the property is determined, the Agency must offer you "just compensation" for your property.
+This amount cannot be less than the waiver valuation or appraised fair market value of the property.
 "Just compensation" for your property does not take into account your relocation needs.
 If you are eligible for relocation assistance, it will be additional.